 But it was in the weeks after as I returned recurrently that I really got a wonderful feel of the town.
 From the Sanur Kite Festival, to walks along the beach; from Sunday market, to afternoon tea at The Porch; from babi guling at (you guessed it) Babi Guling Sanur, to whiling time away at Blue Season Bali with Jay and his crew of Scuba instructor and dive master interns…many an unforgettable memory were made in Sanur, and it is still a place we go back to whenever we’re there.
 No fail.
 4 years on.
 I will explore all these “land themes” in a later travelogue.
 In the meantime, I’d like to focus on the heart of this first trip: my dive safari.

 As part of my dive safari package, Jay helped set it up so that I could get my Advanced Open Water Diver (AOWD) license.
 A quick upgrade from the Open Water one I’d gotten earlier in the year.
 To do this, there were several components: written, and theory (to be done as directed by my instructor [now good friend too] – Anne-Laure, and Jay [my assigned Dive Master buddy]), as well as practical (in the open ocean).
 The practical bit needed to be accomplished across 5 dives chosen from several “types”.
-Though I can’t remember all the options any longer, I do recall that the ones we chose for me were: 1) Underwater Navigation (mandatory); 2) Deep Dive (mandatory); 3) Peak Performance Buoyancy; 4) Wreck Dive; 5) Drift Dive.
+The ones we chose for me were: 1) Underwater Navigation (mandatory); 2) Deep Dive (mandatory); 3) Peak Performance Buoyancy; 4) Wreck Dive; 5) Drift Dive.
 The latter two are “Adventure Dives” and are still credited to the AOWD certificate.

 The nice thing about Tulamben is it’s also a very scenic drive from Sanur.
 Along the way, you drive by highways a stone’s throw from the ocean – nearly at sea level; and meander up winding roads lining rice terraces.
 A great set up to a good dive day.

 On our first dive that day, we explored the wreck.
 I followed Jay as we frog-kicked our way from one point on the bow to a deck at the back.
 We took a short deviation down into a cavity in the wreck where we saw Barry the Great Barracuda, and this was perhaps my first time to be assaulted by so much sea life at once.
-So far, my experience had been isolated to beginner sites in Malaysia, where coral was often dead (from beginner divers kicking, and times of dynamite fishing now past), and the best things we saw were typically solitary or in a cluster of sameness: a little octopus on the ocean floor, a gorgeous school of gar, and so on.
-But that day, in Tulamben, it was brimming with life.
+So far, my experience had been isolated to beginner sites in Malaysia, where coral was often dead (from beginner divers kicking, and times of dynamite fishing now past), and the best things we saw were typically solitary or in a cluster of sameness: a little octopus on the ocean floor here, a gorgeous school of gar there, but not much in between.
+Tulamben, however, was brimming with life everywhere.